MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/devtest/pairtool-command-syntax.md

 ## /enum-containers

 Enumerates device endpoint containers over the various protocols Windows supports.
+An endpoint container is a collection of one or more endpoints over one or more protocols that conceptually represent what an end-user might perceive as the actual physical device.
 Examples of endpoint containers: an XBOX on your network, an NAS, or a smart TV.

 ```syntax
   /enum-containers [/protocol <protocol1>[,<protocol2>[,...]] [/persisted]